-Finding of No Significant Effects Report Matrix Name of project Development of (1) a New Car Park and (2) Landscaping and Fencing in Moyne, Co.
+Finding of No Significant Effects Report Matrix Name of project Development of a Walking / Cycle Route from Leggagh to Moyne, Co.
 Longford.
-Name and location of Natura 2000 site There are 2 Natura 2000 sites within 15km of the application site.
+Name and location of Natura 2000 site There are 2 Natura 2000 sites within 15km of the proposed works.
 These sites include the Lough Oughter and Associated Loughs SAC and the Lough Oughter Complex SPA.
-These sites are 13km and 13.2km northeast of the proposed works respectively.
-In this instance, having regards to the lack of connectivity, these distances are sufficient to ensure that significant effects upon these sites and their QIs will not arise.
-Description of project A Part 8 Development for Longford County Council Is the project directly connected with or necessary to the management of the site?
+These sites are 11.7km and 13.6km north-east of the proposed works respectively.
+Description of project A Part 8 Development for Longford County Council (Outdoor Recreation Scheme) Is the project directly connected with or necessary to the management of the site?
 No Are there other projects or plans that together with project being assessed could affect the site?
 No The Assessment of Significance of Effects Describe how the project is likely to affect the Natura 2000 site Having regard to the location, nature and scale of the proposed development, it is considered that there is no potential for significant effects either from the proposed development on its own or in combination with other plans and projects.
 Explain why these effects are not considered significant Not applicable as there is no potential for negative impacts Describe how the project is likely to affect species designated under Annex II of the Habitats Directive.
-No impacts likely Data Collected to Carry out the Assessm hent Who carried out the assessment Noreen McLoughlin, MSC, MCIEEM.
-Consultant Ecologist Sources of data NPWS, EPA, National Biodiversity Data Centre, Longford County Council Level of assessment completed Stage1 Appropriate Assessment Screening Where can the full results of the assessment be accessed and viewed Full results included
+No impacts likely Data Collected to Carry out the Assessment Who carried out the assessment Noreen McLoughlin, MSC, MCIEEM.
+Consultant Ecologist Sources of data NPWS, EPA, National Biodiversity Data Centre, Longford County Council Level of assessment completed Stage1 Appropriate Assessment Screening Where can the full results of the assessment be accessed and viewed Full results included best practice and the precautionary principle, this AA Screening Report has examined the details of the project in relation to the relevant Natura 2000 sites within 15km of the application site.